brexhq/substation/condition/README.md

 }
 ```

-Information for each operator and inspector can be found in the package's [GoDoc](https://pkg.go.dev/github.com/brexhq/substation/condition).
+Information for each operator and inspector is available in the [GoDoc](https://pkg.go.dev/github.com/brexhq/substation/condition).